 If you want to test drive a bunch of models or need a lot of information…

 Don’t pull in on a weekend without an appointment.
 Come by on a Tuesday or Wednesday.
 Learn the real reason cars have gas tanks on different sides.

 Don’t believe all the stories you’ve heard about sleazy car dealers

 Plenty of us are honest folks frustrated by the guys who give the rest of us a bad name.

 Once you’ve agreed on a price, you think you’re done, but we’re just getting started

 Worn out and ready to go home, you sign document after document.
 Then you wake up the next day, look down, and you signed a contract that had a $1,995 extended warranty that isn’t worth the paper it’s written on.
 And you’re stuck.
-(This is the most common cause of car crashes in the U.S.)
+This is the most common cause of car crashes in the United States.

 Forget the overall cost of the car.
 Let’s talk about what you want to pay each month

 Then I can build in profit generators such as extended warranties and credit insurance, and you won’t even notice.

 Think you’ll get a good deal by coming in at closing time when I’m anxious to get home?